surifirstpin/biplus_documentation/docs/How to browse reports.md

 **2.**  Click on  **Edit** to customize an existing report as per your business needs.

-> For instance,   add phone number of the employee to an existing report and apply filter at same time, follow the below steps.
+> For instance,  in below example ( image 1) we are adding phone number of the employee to an existing report and apply filter at same time, follow the below steps.

 **3.** Select dimension field **Employee Phone.**